whu-maple/ml-for-band-structure-prediction/README.md

 ﻿# Graph representation based machine learning framework for predicting electronic band structures of quantum-confined nanostructures

-This repo shows the PyTorch implementation of “Graph representation based machine learning framework for predicting electronic band structures of quantum-confined nanostructures”.
+This repo shows the PyTorch implementation of the paper “Graph representation based machine learning framework for predicting electronic band structures of quantum-confined nanostructures”.

 All the related files that are necessary to reproduce the results in the manuscript are given.
-The manuscript doi will be linked here after publication.
+The manuscript DOI is: [10.1007/s40843-022-2103-9](https://link.springer.com/article/10.1007/s40843-022-2103-9)

 The code directory contains the code implementation of our ML framewrok, and the data directory contains all the related data files.